keremkaradenzz/typescript-example/README.md

-# Atolye15 Question

-Please update `src/move.ts` to pass tests.
-You can find the tests in `src/move.spec.ts`.

-## Acceptance criteria

 Imagine an array that contains folders.
 These folders can have files in it. `move` function moves a file to another folder and returns the new state of given list.